11 Best Free Recruitment Software Tools for 2026

 - Users can set their own rules for availability, meeting durations, buffer times, etc.

-- Seamless integration with popular calendar and mailing tools, ensuring automatic updates and generating video conferencing links.
+- Seamless integration with popular calendar and mailing tools.

 - Calendly’s simplicity is its biggest pro.
 It has an elegant user interface, it's very easy to navigate, it promptly gets the task done, and connects seamlessly with other applications.